Lee02Ferns/DCFAnalyser/README.md

 A typical user workflow would involve:
 <ol>
   <li>User reviews base case result on overview page</li>
-  <li>High risk CGU's are identified via the RAG and conditional KPI visuals</li>
+  <li>High risk CGUs are identified via the RAG and conditional KPI visuals</li>
-  <li>User navigates to sensitivty configuration and applies adjustments</li>
+  <li>User navigates to sensitivity configuration and applies adjustments</li>

-  <li>Results update instantenously whilst also showing base case as comparison</li>
+  <li>Results update instantaneously whilst also showing base case as comparison</li>
   <li>User drills through to detail level page to perform audit procedures and gather evidence</li>
 </ol>

 <h2>Outcomes & Impact</h2>
 <li>Reduced dependency on bespoke client excel models</li>
-<li>Enable rapid exploation of sensitivity scenarios</li>
+<li>Enable rapid exploration of sensitivity scenarios</li>
 <li>Delivery of performant and scalable PowerBI model</li>
 <li>Established foundation for future integration with Microsoft Fabric and advanced analytic capabilities</li>

 <h2>Challenges & Lessons Learned</h2>

 <h3>Data Model Architecture</h3>
 During early stages, there was an assumption all logic could be performed in DAX.
-However during testing it was later discovered this resulted in significant impacts on visual loading and functionality.
+However, during testing, it was discovered this resulted in significant impacts on visual loading and functionality.
 The learning here was to offload intensive calculations upstream in the pipeline where possible, using PowerBI primarily as a visual layer.

 <h3>Stakeholder Feedback and Alignment</h3>